“Nobody Died At Sandy Hook”

 “Neil Heslin, the father of a boy murdered at Sandy Hook Elementary School is overcome with grief in front of a US Senate Judiciary Committee hearing on a proposed assault weapons ban.” pg.
 299

-Wait wait wait… a parent overcome with grief?
-But on page 29 of this very book, we were told one of the “things that don’t make sense” about Sandy Hook is “parents showing no grief“.
-Then on page 180: “We can only feel their grief if their children actually died, where none of their reactions were remotely like the genuine grief expressed by the parents of dead children in Gaza.”
-And on page 181: “Search for any parent displaying real grief.
+Hold up—a parent overcome with grief?
+But back on page 29, we were told one of the “things that don’t make sense” about Sandy Hook is “parents showing no grief.”
+Then on page 180, the book claims, “We can only feel their grief if their children actually died, where none of their reactions were remotely like the genuine grief expressed by the parents of dead children in Gaza.”
+And don’t forget page 181: “Search for any parent displaying real grief.
 It’s not there.”
-So what’s the deal?
+So which is it, folks?
+Make up your minds.

 “‘There is no record of a member relationship between Newtown killer Adam Lanza, nor between Nancy Lanza, A. Lanza or N. Lanza with the National Rifle Association,’ the NRA responded ‘Reporting to the contrary is reckless, false and defamatory.’
 A review by Politico of the NRA’s website indicates the organization offers many ‘education and training programs,’ in addition to ‘online templates for certificates.
 Organizations around the country also offer what they bill as NRA certificates upon completion of certain classes,'” pg.
 309

-The man who awarded Nancy Lanza her NRA certificate is a man by the name of Christian Hansen, an NRA-certified instructor since 1993:
+This certificate was awarded to Nancy Lanza by Christian Hansen, an NRA-certified instructor since 1993:

-And the course she obtained her certificate for – “NRA Basic Pistol Course” – is a real course offered by the NRA that requires at least eight hours of classroom instruction and range time:
+The “NRA Basic Pistol Course” is a legitimate program offered by the NRA, requiring a minimum of eight hours of classroom instruction and range time:

 “CBS anchor Scott Pelley says in a speech at Quinnipiac University that journalists ‘are getting big stories wrong, over and over again.’
 The CBS presenter did not hesitate in absorbing part of the blame.
 ‘Let me take the first arrow: During our coverage of Newtown, I sat on my set and I reported that Nancy Lanza was a teacher at the school.
 And that her son had attacked her classroom.
 It’s a hell of a story, but it was dead wrong.
 Now, I was the managing editor, I made the decision to go ahead with that and I did, and that’s what I said, and I was absolutely wrong.'” pg.
 318

-Yet none of this book’s contributors seem to be able to grasp this.
-And these contributors include a former “communications” professor.
+Yet none of this book’s contributors seem able to grasp this simple reality—even with one of them being a former “communications” professor.

 “Death certificates for the Sandy Hook Elementary School victims are released as a result of mounting pressure from news media and a FOIA request after the Newtown Town Clerk’s office refused to turn them over to the press.” pg.
 323